Culture of Mozambique: People

+The majority of Mozambicans work in agriculture, at 81% of the population.
+The remaining workforce is split between industry (6%) and services (13%).

+Mozambique distinguishes itself from most other African countries through its bilineal naming conventions, which routinely incorporate both maternal and paternal surnames into citizens' full legal names as they appear on national IDs and passports, thus indicating an element of partial matrilineality.

 Languages

-The official language is Portuguese, English is sometimes spoken in major cities such as Maputo and Beira.
-According to the 2007 census, 50.4% of the national population aged 5 and older (80.8% of people living in urban areas and 36.3% in rural areas) is fluent in Portuguese, making it the most widely spoken language in the country.
+The official language is Portuguese, although English is sometimes spoken in major cities such as Maputo and Beira.
+According to the 2007 census, 50.4% of the national population aged 5 and older (80.8% of people living in urban areas and 36.3% in rural areas) are fluent in Portuguese, making it the most widely spoken language in the country.

-The other languages spoken in Mozambique include Emakhuwa (at 25.3%), Xichangana (at 10.3%), Cisena (at 7.5%), Elomwe (at 7%), Echuwabo (at 5.1%), and a variety of other languages.
+The other languages spoken in Mozambique include Emakhuwa (at 25.3%), Xichangana (at 10.3%), Cisena (at 7.5%), Elomwe (at 7%), EChuwabo (at 5.1%), and a variety of other languages.